Paul

 “Wearing this blue shirt gives me a sense of belonging.”

-Since Paul usually is cleaning the floors before sunrise, it’s convenient that he lives on the shelter’s third floor, but he really wants to find his own place soon.
+Since Paul usually is cleaning the floors before sunrise and managing operations the rest of his workday, it’s convenient that he lives on the shelter’s third floor, but he really wants to find his own place soon.
 He looked into some senior living spots, but they all had long wait lists.
 He’s really hoping to find a great apartment and some roommates to share the rent.
 Plus, he’d like a cat.

 Ministry is also on his mind.
 “I have a knack for making acquaintances,” and “a lot of people confide in me.”
 A natural conversationalist and humorist, Paul would like to learn more about how to help other men express what they are feeling, and how to encourage more understanding.
 “People have a preconceived notion of what homeless people are like: losers, junkies, lazy…But they don’t know where they came from—or where they are going.”